Annolyne/Phase3_Project/README.md

 The SyriaTel Customer Churn dataset, sourced from Kaggle 'bigml_59c28831336c6604c800002a.csv' and located in the data directory, comprises 3,333 records with 21 features.
 It provides extensive details on telecom customers, including:

-Customer Identification: State, account length, area code, and phone number.
+*Customer Identification:* State, account length, area code, and phone number.

-Service Features: Availability of international and voicemail plans.
+*Service Features:* Availability of international and voicemail plans.

-Usage Statistics:
+*Usage Statistics:*

  Number of voicemails sent.

-Total call metrics, including minutes and charges, segmented by day, evening, and night.
+*Total call metrics,* including minutes and charges, segmented by day, evening, and night.

-Metrics for international call usage.
+**Metrics for international call usage.**

-Customer Service Interactions: Frequency of calls to customer service.
+*Customer Service Interactions*: Frequency of calls to customer service.

 This dataset is instrumental for analyzing customer churn, offering insights into service usage patterns and customer behaviors critical for developing effective retention strategies.